apify/actor-scraper/docs/web-scraper/partials/pagination.md

 while (true) {
     log.info('Waiting for the "Show more" button.');
     try {
+        // Default timeout first time.
-        await waitFor(buttonSelector, { timeoutMillis }); // Default timeout first time.
+        await waitFor(buttonSelector, { timeoutMillis });
-        timeoutMillis = 2000; // 2 sec timeout after the first.
+        // 2 sec timeout after the first. timeoutMillis = 2000;
     } catch (err) {
         // Ignore the timeout error.
-        log.info('Could not find the "Show more button", we\'ve reached the end.');
+        log.info('Could not find the "Show more button", '
+            + 'we\'ve reached the end.');
         break;
     }
     log.info('Clicking the "Show more" button.');